Handcrafted soaps in Northern BC

 TALLOW SOAP

 Tallow soap is very cleansing, with a creamy lather that leaves skin soft and conditioned.
 With the magical combination of being squeaky-clean and nourishing at the same time, tallow soap is gentle enough for sensitive skin and babies.
+Goat milk is soothing and moisturizing.
+The milk, which is fresh and unprocessed, comes from healthy, happy goats on our small farm. |

 Tallow soaps yield a hard, long-lasting bar.
 The fat is sourced from local, humanely raised cattle and rendered into pure tallow suitable for baking and soap making.
 The old-fashioned method of making soap by hand with tallow gives a luxurious bar that retains all of the moisturizing glycerin from the soap-making process.